 - if prescribed in an approved Clinical Trial, its name and/or the Trial ID (ACTRNxx xxx xxx xxx xxx),

-- the name and address of the pharmacy or hospital (as stated on the authority) where the prescription will be dispensed, and
+- (in the case of an unregistered medicine) the name of the pharmacy where the prescription will be dispensed, and

 - all of the other requirements for the form of an Schedule 8 prescription, such as adequate directions for use, handwritten quantity in words and figures and repeat intervals (see Guide to Poisons and Therapeutic Goods Legislation for Medical, Nurse and Midwife Practitioners and Dentists for details).

 The medical practitioner must make a prescribing record as for any Schedule 8 prescription.